itsmeJithin/eduApp/README.md

 - Twilio is used for the phone number verification
 - AWS S3 is used to store the uploaded files
 - Queue system is added to process and upload the large files to S3
+- Admin panel created with responsive UI
+- Vue JS is used to create the Admin panel